Video Source Characterization Using Encoding and Encapsulation Characteristics: Discussion

 \section{Discussion}

-In the presence of thousands of camera models, the most important challenge for camera-model identification methods is scalability.
+In the presence of thousands of camera models and many editing tools, the most important challenge for video source identification methods is scalability.
 This requires a comprehensive approach that combines several sources of information, including those obtained from photos and videos through both content and file-metadata analysis.
 Camera-model identification has long been the goal of content analysis methods, more specifically in the context of photographic images.
 Accordingly, the highest performance has so far been reported by data-driven methods that use deep learning frameworks to learn features or as part of an end-to-end classification approach \cite{bondi2016first,marra2017study,guera2018reliability, rafi2019application}.
 In this respect, when tested on images of 54 camera models in DRESDEN and VISION image datasets, the method of \cite{marra2017study} achieved 83\% classification accuracy.
-In comparison to these results, our findings show that file-metadata based camera-model identification provides an important complement to existing content-based analysis methods.
+In comparison to these results, our findings show that file-metadata based video source identification provides an important complement to existing content-based analysis methods.

 At its core, our approach views encoding and encapsulation as two complementary and independent aspects.
 Therefore, other representations for container-based file metadata can be easily incorporated with the codec parameters to perform the hierarchical classification.
 Similarly, the use of more advanced parsers that can extract non-standard, manufacturer-specific information will further improve the reported accuracy values as our method builds on these capabilities.